harm27/obs-java-client/README.md

 # Download options
 To be able to use this project you can either download the jars or use the maven dependency.
 Nightly builds are only available as maven dependency.

-If you want to use the jar directly, you can download it at https://github.com/harm27/obs-java-client/releases
+If you want to use the jar directly, you can download it at https://github.com/harm27/obs-java-client/releases.
+There you can find the uber/shaded-jar version with no further dependencies.

-If you want to use Maven, you can find the latest jars in https://github.com/harm27/obs-java-client/packages
+If you want to use Maven, you can find the latest jars in https://github.com/harm27/obs-java-client/packages.
+There you can find two versions, 1 uber/shaded-jar with all dependencies embeded and 1 jar with the dependencies through maven.

 # Documentation
 At [harm27.github.io/obs-java-client](https://harm27.github.io/obs-java-client) you can find the following information: